 Currently Based In The US And Want To Work Remotely For A Canadian Company

 If you are permanently residing in the United States and plan to work for a Canadian Company and they don’t have a US office; then things can get a little tricky.
 In case of small companies, they might not be willing to setup an office in the US just to hire a single person as an employee but they might consider having you as a contractor.

 This could be one of the options where you work as a contractor and charge the company on an hourly/weekly basis for your services.
 Make sure to charge adequately as contractors do not get benefits from their Employers.

 Export of Services To Canada

 In case of working as a remote contractor (self-employed), you need to be aware that the work you would be doing is considered as an export of services (to Canada) and therefore you might be required to do some additional paperwork for the Canadian/US tax agencies.

 As a contractor however you would only need to file taxes in the United States.
 Make sure to check with a tax consultant as situation can vary depending on your citizenship and residence situation.

 One potential issue that a lot of remote workers run into is; getting paid in Canadian Dollars but having to spend US Dollars while living in the US.
-It is recommended to setup a US bank account, and utilize a money transfer service to convert CAD to USD.
+It is recommended to setup a US bank account, and utilize a money transfer service like TransferWise to convert from CAD to USD.

 If you would be traveling often between US/Canada then I recommend getting a credit card with 0% international fees which can save you a lot on exchange fees.